yassirlaaouissi/EZEA/README.md

 # Brief explanation
 This tool is called EZEA (EaZy Enum Automator), and was made for OSCP.
 This tool uses bash, tilix and tmux to automate most of the enumeration proces.
-This tool uses some already wonderfull enumeration automators and some of my own commands.
-Bundles them in a toolkit and splits all terminals into terminal tiles.
+This tool uses some already wonderfull enumeration automators and some of my own commands, bundles them in a toolkit, and splits all terminals into terminal tiles.

 Tl;dr: I overachieved my selfmade OSCP Enum script.

 # Requirements
 - Tilix
 - Tmux
-- bash or ZSH (Kali 2021 uses ZSH)
+- bash
 - Python3
 - The following python3 modules
   - `sudo python3 -m pip install -r resources/dirsearch/requirements.txt`